Family Selection Committee

 What does the committee do?

-Selecting families to occupy and own homes may be the most challenging and important function of Habitat volunteers.
+Selecting families to occupy homes may be the most challenging and important function of Habitat volunteers.
 The Family Selection Committee is responsible for outlining the selection criteria that is used to select families for the approval by the Board of Directors.

 Qualifications to volunteer for a Family Selection Committee position include: